matteofaverio/RER-delays-DB/README.md

 - design a normalized PostgreSQL schema from flat daily CSV files
 - build a reproducible ETL pipeline in Python
 - write and optimize analytical SQL queries
-- later expose selected results in a lightweight dashboard
+- expose selected results in a lightweight dashboard

 ## Stack
 - PostgreSQL